How Do You Calculate Slope? A complete walkthrough

 In its simplest form, slope represents the steepness or inclination of a line.
 It describes the rate at which the y-value changes with respect to the x-value.
 Imagine a hill; a steeper hill has a larger slope than a gently sloping one.
 Mathematically, slope is the ratio of the vertical change (rise) to the horizontal change (run) between any two distinct points on a line.

 This can be visualized easily.
 Think of a straight line on a coordinate plane.
 The slope measures how much the line rises or falls for every unit of horizontal movement.
-A positive slope indicates an upward trend (the line goes uphill from left to right), while a negative slope indicates a downward trend (the line goes downhill from left to right).
+On top of that, a positive slope indicates an upward trend (the line goes uphill from left to right), while a negative slope indicates a downward trend (the line goes downhill from left to right).
 A slope of zero means the line is horizontal, and an undefined slope indicates a vertical line.

 Method 1: Calculating Slope from a Graph